SKIP_TO_MAIN_CONTENT

 At a glance

-Workload: Train ResNet on CIFAR-10 across a 2×2 hyperparameter grid (learning rates × batch sizes) using GitHub Actions matrix strategy Runner: gpu=t4, cpu=4, ram=16 × 4 parallel jobs ($0.004/min each) Estimated cost: ~$0.55 per full sweep (~30 min wall-clock thanks to parallelism)
+Workload: Train ResNet on CIFAR-10 across a 2×2 hyperparameter grid (learning rates × batch sizes) using GitHub Actions matrix strategy.
+Runner: gpu=t4, cpu=4, ram=16 × 4 parallel jobs ($0.004/min each).
+Estimated cost: ~$0.55 per full sweep (~30 min wall-clock thanks to parallelism).

 This page shows how to use a GitHub Actions matrix to fan out hyperparameter combinations across parallel machine.dev GPU runners, then aggregate the results in a single comparison job.

-1. Defines a matrix of hyperparameter combinations to explore
+1. Defines a matrix of hyperparameter combinations

-3. Saves performance metrics from each training run as artifacts
+3. Saves per-run metrics as artifacts

-5. Generates a comprehensive comparison report
+5. Outputs a comparison CSV

-Workflow Implementation
+Workflow

 name: ResNet Hyperparameter Tuning